Alerts: Spaceport's Event System

 Some Built-in Event Patterns:

-on initialize- Application startup (source modules loaded)on deinitialize- Before hot reload (debug mode only)on [route] hit- Any HTTP request to a routeon [route] [METHOD]- HTTP request with specific method (POST, PUT, DELETE, etc.)on page hit- Any HTTP page request (fires for every request)on document created- A new document is createdon document saved- A document is saved to the databaseon socket connect- WebSocket connection establishedon socket data- WebSocket message received
+on initialize- Application startup (source modules loaded)on deinitialize- Before hot reload cleanup (debug mode only)on [route] hit- Any HTTP request to a routeon [route] [METHOD]- HTTP request with specific method (POST, PUT, DELETE, etc.)on page hit- Any HTTP page request (fires for every request)on document created- A new document is createdon document saved- A document is saved to the databaseon socket connect- WebSocket connection establishedon socket data- WebSocket message received

 See Built-in Events Reference for the complete list.